gkraften/P-Uppgift/README.md

   def play(self):
     '''Makes a move.
 It does not check whether it actually is the bot's turn.
-    Returns a list of all pieces that were flipped and None if it passed its turn.'''
+    Returns a list of all pieces that were flipped and None if it skiped its turn.'''
 ```